Explore the Collection

 The Northwestern University Music Library has a broad collection that includes books, scores, sound recordings, and databases that support the many needs of both students and faculty of the Bienen School of Music, as well as the entire Northwestern community.
 The Music Library's collections cover all historical periods, with particular strength in twentieth-century music.
 Our mission is to collect as comprehensively as possible all Western art music written since 1945.
 Collection highlights include:

-- General Collection: Use our online catalog, NUsearch, to find circulating materials such as books, scores, and recordings.
+- Use our online catalog, NUsearch, to find circulating and reference materials such as books, scores, and recordings.

 - Rare books and published scores: Find first and early editions of treatises, libretti and printed music as well as facsimiles of manuscripts and other primary sources.
 Use NUsearch to locate rare books and published scores.